 Sanz, Y. (2010).
 Effects of a gluten-free diet on gut microbiota and immune function in healthy adult humans.
 Gut microbes, 1(3), 135-137.

 Tavakkoli, A., Lewis, S. K., Tennyson, C. A., Lebwohl, B., & Green, P. H. (2013).
 Characteristics of Patients Who Avoid Wheat and/or Gluten in the Absence of Celiac Disease.
 Digestive diseases and sciences, 1-7.

 Whiteley, P., Rodgers, J., Savery, D., & Shattock, P. (1999).
 A gluten-free diet as an intervention for autism and associated spectrum disorders: preliminary findings.
 Autism, 3(1), 45-65.

 © Susan Smith Jones, MS, PhD, is a leading voice in America and worldwide in the fields of health and fitness, personal growth, optimal nutrition, natural remedies, longevity, balanced living, and human potential.
 As a much sought-after motivational speaker and wellness consultant, Susan shares her wealth of knowledge and expertise on how to live successfully and create your best life in body, mind, and spirit.
-Susan is the author of more than 2,000 magazine articles and over 25 books, including The Joy Factor, Living on the Lighter Side, Healthy, Happy & Radiant...at Any Age, The Healing Power of NatureFoods, Walking on Air, Health Bliss, Be Healthy~Stay Balanced, and Recipes for Health Bliss (a full color cookbook with over 250 recipes and 150 photographs).
+Susan is the author of more than 2,000 magazine articles and over 25 books, including Wired for High-Level Wellness, Living on the Lighter Side, and Healthy, Happy & Radiant...at Any Age.